austral/specification/README.md

 # Austral Specification

-This repository contains the source text of the Austral specification.
+This repository contains the source text of the [Austral][aus] specification.

+This is a work in progress.

 ## Building